greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_OWNED.html.md

 :   The name of a role whose objects will be dropped, and whose privileges will be revoked.

 CASCADE
-:   Automatically drop objects that depend on the affected objects.
+:   Automatically drop objects that depend on the affected objects, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the objects owned by a role if any other database objects depend on one of the affected objects.
 This is the default.